longturn/freeciv21/docs/Modding/musicsets.rst

 The value of X is a number from zero ( 0 ) up.
 For more than one song of each type, add a row and give the option another number +1 from the last.
 You can reuse song files in different areas.

-If you are interested, all of this is documented in the  :file:`sytles.ruleset` file in any ruleset.
-It is possible to alter the file to create your own set of options, but there are probably a lot of implications in doing that.